doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

    :depth: 2

 The Software Bill of Materials (SBOM) is a :ref:`west <zephyr:west>` extension command that can be invoked by ``west ncs-sbom``.
-It provides a list of used licenses for an application build or the specific files.
+It provides a list of used licenses for an application build or specific files.

 .. note::
     Generating a list of licenses from an application build is experimental.